opinionstage/opinionstage-wordpress-plugin/readme.txt

 We support both regular multiple-sided polls and a special head-to-head poll flavor (for the 2-sided polls)

 = What is a social poll? =

 Opinion Stage supports both standard annoymous polls and social polls which are polls in which you need to use your social profile for voting.
 You can configure the polls, so that the polls voting is anonymous, the polls voting requires a social profile for voting or the polls voting can either be done using a social profile or anonymously.

+= How can I block cheat voting in the polls? =

+The polls include 3 mechanisms to prevent from cheat voting in the polls.
+You can block multiple votes in the poll by Cookies, you can blick multiple votes in the poll by IP and you can block multiple voting in the polls by requiring a social profile to vote

- = What polls settings do you support -
+= What polls settings do you support =

 Opinion Stagte supports many poll settings.
 You can configure look & feel polls settings, setting the polls font, the polls width, the polls colors and more.
 You can configure the polls general settings, such as when the poll results are displayed, if the poll result is displayed in number or % or both, in what order the poll answers are displayed, and more.
 You can configure the poll social settings, such as whether to add to the poll facebook comments, attach social sharing buttons to the polls, and other poll social settings.You can also configure the poll language.
 Finally, you can configure advanced poll setings, such as poll election settings, collecting leads from the poll respondants, redircting after the poll vote and more